Manish Arora: Career

 A fashion jury in a leading Indian publication Outlook designated him "Best Indian Fashion Designer" and featured him on the cover of its March 2006 issue.
 Manish opened his first Manish Arora franchise store in Villa Moda, Kuwait and another Manish Arora Fish Fry store at Crescent at The Qutub, New Delhi in 2006.

-In 2007 the first Fish Fry for Reebok concept store opened at the Garden of Five Senses, New Delhi, and Arora teamed up with make-up and cosmetics company MAC for designing a signature collection.
+In 2007, the first Fish Fry for Reebok concept store opened at the Garden of Five Senses, New Delhi, and Arora teamed up with make-up and cosmetics company MAC for designing a signature collection.
 He has also collaborated with Swatch for a limited edition of watches.
 In 2008, once again, Reebok launched the 'RBK Fish Fry Collection 2008', a lifestyle range designed by Manish Arora.

 "Indian by Manish Arora", a brand designed for the growing Indian market for women's wear, is licensed to another fashion company.
 Manish was invited to show his collection at the “Fashion in Motion” exhibition held at Victoria and Albert Museum, London in September 2007.
-By 2009 Manish owned four stores in India and sold his collections to more than 80 retailers worldwide.
+By 2009, Manish owned four stores in India and sold his collections to more than 80 retailers worldwide.
 The designer has also entered into a joint venture with BIBA Apparels Pvt.
 Ltd. to further expand the label.

+In 2007 the designer began showing collections in Paris Fashion Week, and in 2009 Arora was inducted into the Chambre Syndicale du Prêt à Porter des Couturiers.

 In 2012, Arora previewed his jewellery line in association with label Amrapali comprising a range of hand jewellery, neckpieces and pendants.
+Other collaborations include a 2008 project with MAC cosmetics and a 2009 project with Swatch, as well as several projects with Swarovski.

 Some of his work was displayed at the Victoria and Albert Museum, in the Fabric of India 2014-15 Exhibition.

+In 2020, Arora closed his brand.

+In 2024, the designer partnered with SCAD FASH to mount the exhibition "Manish Arora: Life is Beautiful," a career retrospective drawn from the designer's archive and highlighting his brand and collaborations.
+He was also included in the Texas Fashion Collection's permanent collection and in the 2024 two-part exhibition "Labor of Luxury: Embroidery from India to the World."